Defect dynamics in growing bacterial colonies

-We model our rod-shaped bacteria as spherocylinders: cylinders with spherical caps, where the caps are connected by a spring with finite rest length.
-We make our bacteria slightly soft, with overlaps resulting in a repulsive force, which we implement in the same way as done by Storck et al.~\cite{Storck2014} (details given in appendix~\ref{sec:modeldetails}).
-We let the bacteria grow over time by extending the rest length of their central spring.
-Once this rest length has reached a maximum, the bacterium divides into two identical daughter particles.
-To prevent the daughters from perfectly aligning, we give their orientation a small deviation.
-To prevent all bacteria from dividing at the same time, we assign each daughter a growth rate and maximum length drawn from a narrow distribution around the values of their parent.
+\textit{Model} \textbf{\textemdash} We model our rod-shaped bacteria as spherocylinders: cylinders with spherical caps, where the caps are connected by a spring with finite rest length.
+We let the bacteria grow over time by extending the rest length of their central spring while keeping the width of the spherocylinders, $D$, constant.
+This diameter provides us with a natural length scale for our system.
+Once the internal spring's rest length has reached a maximum, the bacterium divides into two identical daughter particles.
+This is where we introduce a bit of noise to ensure that the daughter particles will not perfectly align and synchronize.
+First, to prevent the daughters from perfectly aligning, we give their orientation a small deviation.
+Second, to prevent all bacteria from dividing at the same time, we assign each daughter a maximum length drawn from a normal distribution around the mean value, and we assign them a growth rate drawn from a narrow normal distribution around the value of their parent.
+We also make our bacteria slightly soft, with overlaps resulting in a repulsive force, which we implement in the same way as done by Storck et al.~\cite{Storck2014} (details given in section I in the Supplemental Material).
 The dynamics of the bacteria are overdamped, with all the forces originating from the overlaps and the growth.

 As a measure of orientational order, we use the scalar order parameter~$S$ from liquid crystal theory.
 For a nematic liquid crystal with director $\mathbf{n}$, the scalar order parameter is given by $S = \langle 2 (\mathbf{w}_i \cdot \mathbf{n}) - 1 \rangle = \langle \cos (2\theta_i) \rangle$, where $\mathbf{w}_i$ is the orientation of particle $i$, $\theta_i$ the angle between $\mathbf{w}_i$ and $\mathbf{n}$, and the brackets indicate an ensemble average.